-If you’re facing driving while intoxicated (DWI) charges in Fort Worth or anywhere else in Texas, you likely have these questions: “Will I go to jail?
+If you’re facing driving while intoxicated (DWI) charges in Tarrant County or anywhere else in Texas, you likely have these questions: “Will I go to jail?
 How much will my fines be?
 Will my driver license be suspended?
 Will my auto insurance skyrocket?”
 And, another BIG question that people ask us is, “Can I lose my job because of a DWI?”

 You definitely could lose your job because of a DWI, but that is not guaranteed in all cases.
 There’s a lot riding on the type of job you have, your relationship with your boss, if your employer will save your job if you’re incarcerated, and if a DWI is bad for business.